microsoft/WindowsAppSDK/docs/WinRTAPIContracts.md

 # Windows App SDK API Contracts

-Hi!
-I'm your first Markdown file in **StackEdit**.
-If you want to learn about StackEdit, you can read me.
-If you want to play with Markdown, you can edit me.
-Once you have finished with me, you can create new files by opening the **file explorer** on the left corner of the navigation bar.

-## summary
+## Summary
 Customers trust Microsoft that the products we make are sound, and will work.
 Windows App SDK (WASDK) has recently released version 1.0.
 As WASDK evolvs and more developers use WASDK in their own projects WASDK needs a way to guarantee that the API’s that ship are stable and that API versions are well documented.
 To keep customers’ trust in WASDK, and to make sure the WASDK API’s are
 1. Binary compatible
 2. Stable
 3. Customizable so developers can include only the parts they want

 Contracts, and contract versions should be added to WASDK.